sonalikurade/docker/docker command.md

 * docker cp index.html 2687:/usr/share/nginx/html/index.html :- To copy file from local host to container.

 * docker cp 2687:/usr/share/nginx/html/index.html  index.html:- To copy file from container to local host.

+* docker rm -f 26fd :- To delete running container forcefully.

+* docker image rm nginx:- To delete docker image.

+* docker image rm -f nginx :- To delete Image forcefully.
+When your container is running from that image at that by using rm command you cannot delete the image.then you can use this command.